CarloMicieli/railists-rs/README.markdown

 | TOTAL |                 3 |          99999.99 |            0 |            0 |                   34 |              1100.00 |                  6 |              62.50 |          35 |    99999.99 |
 +-------+-------------------+-------------------+--------------+--------------+----------------------+----------------------+--------------------+--------------------+-------------+-------------+
 ```

+`collection depot` will display the list of locomotives in the current collection:

 ```
 $ railists collection depot -f lista.yaml